DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   tables (512 entries).
   It should be integrated in release 2.3.

+* ABI changes are planned for struct rte_eth_fdir_flow in order to support extend flow director's input set.
+The release 2.2 does not contain these ABI changes, but release 2.3 will, and no backwards compatibility is planned.

 * The scheduler statistics structure will change to allow keeping track of RED actions.